fwzfrds/recipedia-fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Recipedia is a web application which provides various recipes and its video tutorial.
-This application built with Node JS, PostgreSQL database, Express JS, Next JS as frontend framework, Nodemailer as as module for sending email, & Cloudinary as cloud services for uploading images.
+This application built with Node JS, PostgreSQL database, Express JS, Next JS as frontend framework, Nodemailer as module for sending email, & Cloudinary as cloud services for uploading images.
 This Application use Rest API server from [reciepdia-api](https://recipedia-api.herokuapp.com)

 ### Built With